dane8373/MechMania2018/README.md

 can move around a map, slay monsters and gain stats in preparation for the final duel at the end.

+Code in this repository consists of provided game code and our written bot code.
+The MyBot.py code was written by us, the rest was given by the competition

 The code in this repository created a bot that used a decision tree that took in information of the current board state and decided where to move the dueling algorithm attempted to determine what strategy the opponent was